rng-guy/NFSMWBartender/README.txt

    is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
    Even more rarely than that, this bug can also happen with traffic cars or the helicopter.

- • The "Events" spawn tables don't apply to the scripted patrols that spawn in any of the prologue D-Day events; those spawns are special and a real hassle to deal with, even among event spawns.
+ • The "Events" spawn tables also apply to the scripted patrols in prologue (DDay) race events.

- • The "Events" spawn tables don't apply to the very first scripted, pre-generated cop that spawns in a given event.
-Instead, this first cop is always of the type listed in the event's "CopSpawnType" VltEd parameter.
+ • The "Events" spawn tables don't apply to the very first scripted, pre-generated cop that spawns in a given free-roam event (e.g. a Challenge Series pursuit).
+Instead, this first cop is always of the type defined by the event's "CopSpawnType" VltEd parameter.
 This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for this single vehicle.

  • Bartender temporarily ignores the "count" values in a "Roadblocks" / "Events" spawn table whenever a roadblock / event requests more vehicles in total than they would otherwise allow.